University PoliciesPage address: http://www.mnsu.edu/students/basicstuff/policies.html

 Minnesota State Student Association

-Complaint – an oral or written claim of improper, unfair or arbitrary treatment (MnSCU policy 3.8.1) submitted by a student for possible informal resolution.
-For full consideration, the complaint should be filed during the term in which the concern arises or within the first two weeks of the subsequent term.
+Complaint – An oral or written claim of improper, unfair or arbitrary treatment (MnSCU policy 3.8.1) submitted by a student for possible informal resolution.

-Grievance – a written claim raised by a student alleging improper, unfair, or arbitrary action by an employee involving the application of a specific provision of a college or university rule/regulation or a board policy or procedure (MnSCU policy 3.8.1.), submitted by a student on the student grievance form if the initial complaint is not resolved informally.
-The grievance form must be submitted within 14 business days of receiving the outcome of the complaint.
+Grievance – A written claim raised by a student alleging improper, unfair, or arbitrary action by an employee involving the application of a specific provision of a college or university rule/regulation or a board policy or procedure (MnSCU policy 3.8.1.), submitted by a student on the student grievance form if the initial complaint is not resolved informally.

-Records shall be protected under the Family Education Rights and Privacy Act, Minnesota Government Data Practices Act and the Student Records Policies and Procedures of Minnesota State.
-Additional information about data privacy at Minnesota State Mankato is available at Public Information Online.
+Data Privacy - Records shall be protected under the Family Education Rights and Privacy Act, Minnesota Government Data Practices Act and the Student Records Policies and Procedures of Minnesota State.

 Informal resolution procedure